Mr1Skeletoner/printColored/README.md

-*Guide to using legacyprintColored function:*
+*Guide to using legacyprintColored function (ONLY IN OLD VERSION):*

 legacyprintColored(endl, endlast, *text, **format,)